Ayushk4/tokenization_anonymous/sec_4.1_using_custom_models/README.md

 It takes about 5-10 minutes to compute the POS+NER label distribution over the entire vocab of GPT-J. Do not end the pos_path or ner_path with a '/'.

+Once the POS+NER label for any model-pair is cached, it takes less than 5 minutes per run.

+It is recommended to clear cache each time you change the `--pos_path` and `--ner_path` arguments.
+As it may use the previous models' cache instead of the new one.